-Note: Cost information on this page is for last Thanksgiving - look for updates closer to Thanksgiving 2014.
+Note: Most cost information on this page is for last year, except where noted as 2014 - look for more updates closer to Thanksgiving.

 Most of our hotels serve Thanksgiving dinner.
 Many Boston families have a long tradition celebrating Thanksgiving by dining out, so don't be surprised if you see as many locals as tourists.
 This also explains why you need to make reservations well in advance - there's lots of competition for tables.

 Like many other Boston restaurants serving Thanksgiving dinner, hotel restaurants typically offer a prix-fixe menu for this meal, although usually with plenty of choices - often in the form of sumptuous buffets.

 At the elegant Langham Hotel, you can enjoy a lavish Thanksgiving Day brunch at Cafe Fleuri ($77 per adult, $36 for children 5-12, 4 and under complimentary) at 11am, 11:30am, 12 noon, 1:30pm, 2pm, and 4pm (617-451-1900 for reservations).

 Bountiful choices include cider-glazed urkey, prime ribs, juniper roasted venison, Atlantic salmon, and many more wonderful offerings at the Thanksgiving, Carvery, and Seafood tables; a bevy of traditional and innovative side dishes; and an array of pies, cobblers, tortes, tarts, and more.
 Adults can enjoy a complimentary glass of sparkling wine or mimosa with their dinner.

 Location: 250 Franklin St, Boston's Financial District.
 Hotel Reservations: Reviews and Rates